 To truly soften the water, the hard minerals—calcium and magnesium—need to be removed.
-The only option for efficiently doing that is a salt-based system.
+The only option that does this effectively is a salt-based system.

-Yes, salt-free conditioners require much less maintenance than salt-based softeners do.
+Yes, salt-free conditioners require considerably less maintenance.
 In fact, they hardly require any maintenance at all.

 Though they don’t remove the minerals in the water, they effectively prevent buildup.
 Therefore, they will be better for your home than nothing at all.

 Salt-free water conditioners can be a safe, inexpensive, easy option for those who are tired of the limescale left behind on all of their appliances.

 That being said, the safety criteria for water treatment devices have always been NSF certifications.
 Since hard water minerals are still present in the water after the conditioning process, it’s difficult to have these systems certified by third-party organizations.

 Salt-free water conditioners are a lot less useful for saving your hair from the negative effects of hard minerals.

 The buildup in your hair when using them will certainly be less than without any water conditioner at all.
 But is this enough?
 Not necessarily.

 Even when chemically altered, the calcium and magnesium present in your water can lead to dry and irritated skin and dull hair, which is especially likely for people with eczema, irritated, and itchy skin.